aoyingxue/COMPAS-racial-bias/README.md

 It is best practice to pin Streamlit version in requirements.txt.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).

-* Sadly after the competition Microsoft Azure student account has expired.
-The website may not be working.*
+*Sadly after the competition Microsoft Azure student account has expired.
+The website may not be working or working slower than usual.*